DataDog/hiring-engineers/answers.md

 docker logs dd-flask`
 ```

-Expect this output:
+Expect to find this in the output:
 ``
 DEBUG:ddtrace.api:reported 2 services
 ``

 Note: A couple of “HTTP error status 400” errors are expected

-- Now generate some traces by hitting the HTTP resources with some tool like curl or links (where you can easily generate multiple requests with CTRL-R).
+- Now generate some traces by hitting the HTTP resourcesa a couple of times.
+Create a script that uses curl, or simply browse the reources and refresh the browser multiple times.
+If you don't have a graphical browser you can always utilize the CLI browser "links".
+Include calls to some nonexistant resource to generate errors too.
 ```sh
 links http://localhost:5050
 links http://localhost:5050/api/apm
 links http://localhost:5050/api/trace
 links http://localhost:5050/api/does_not_exist_in_API
 ```

 - Now let's verify traces are successfully being delivered to Datadog API:
 ```sh